kursivee/urban-dictionary-android/README.md

 ## Overview
 ### Architecture
-This project follows [Clean Architecture](https://proandroiddev.com/kotlin-clean-architecture-1ad42fcd97fa)and MVVM
+This project follows [Clean Architecture](https://proandroiddev.com/kotlin-clean-architecture-1ad42fcd97fa) and MVVM

 ### API Calls
 Using the following APIs I found to use instead of https://rapidapi.com/community/api/urban-dictionary.
 There was more I wanted to do like pagination but didn't have time.